SEN Information Report contributing to the Local Offer

 - have significantly greater difficulty in learning than the majority of others at the same age.

 - have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools.

 If a learner is identified as having SEN we will provide provision that is additional to, or different from the normal differentiated curriculum, enabling the barrier to learning to be overcome.

 Learning and progress can become slower in school for some pupils for lots of reasons.
 They may have been absent from school, they may have English as an additional language, or they may have troubles and worries from their lives outside of school, amongst many other possible barriers.
 At Anthony Curton Primary School we are committed to ensuring that all learners have access to learning opportunities, and we will intervene if there is a risk of particular children not learning or making progress.
 This does not mean that all vulnerable learners have SEN. Only those with a learning difficulty that requires special educational provision will be identified as having SEN.

-Our SEN records show that during 2017/18 8% of children in our school are identified as having SEN. 1 of those children has an Education, Health and Care Plan.
+Our SEN records show that during 2017/18 8% of children in our school are identified as having SEN. 3 (1.5%) of those children have an Education, Health and Care Plan.
 (The national figure for children with SEN support in school is 11.6%, with 2.8% having an EHCP.
 Overall the national figure for SEN is 14.4%)

 Assessing SEN at Anthony Curton Primary School

 Class teachers, support staff, parents/carers and the learners themselves will be the first to notice a difficulty with learning.
 At Anthony Curton Primary School we ensure that the assessment of educational needs directly involves the learner, the parents/carers and the staff within school.
 The Special Educational Needs Co-ordinator (SENDCO) will support with the identification of barriers to learning.
 We have a range of assessment tools available within school and can also access different materials/expertise from other cluster schools and external agencies.